ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 be useful for you and your team.

 ## Machine learning isn't magic... but it is pretty neat
-It is a blanket term for algorithms that use past data to predict future data.
+It is a blanket term for algorithms that learn from the past to predict future data.

+Machine learning algorithms generally fall into three categories: supervised learning, unsupervised learning, and reinforcement learning.

+In supervised learning:

+1. It's given a training input dataset and a format for the desired outputs.
+2. It forms a model for translating input data into the desired output.
+3. Input data can be fed through this model and an output is created.

+The input and output could be text, images, or structured data.

+In unsupervised learning:

+In reinforcement learning:

+1. It's given a task.
+2. It randomly picks an approach.
+3. It is rewarded for doing the task well, or punished for doing it badly.
+4. It picks another approach, learning from the positive and negative feedback it's had in the past.

 <div class="c-explanation">
   <h3 class="c-explanation__heading">